kaiprofdev04/some-interview-test/backend-test/README.md

 3. Start the development server:
    `npm run dev`

-Your local server should now be accessible at:
+Your app should now be accessible at:

 `http://localhost:3000`